 How to Catch Amberjack in the Gulf of Mexico

-A carnivorous saltwater fish, the amberjack can weigh up to 170 lbs, but the average for Texas is 20 lbs.
-They aren’t a picky fish, which makes fishing for them easier as they are less likely to snub their nose at any type of bait.
+A carnivorous saltwater fish, the state record amberjack catch weighed in at 121 pounds, but the average for Texas is 20 pounds.
 Even though they are most often caught for the sport, their mildly sweet buttery flesh is considered a delicacy in many parts of the world.
 In the warm waters of the Gulf of Mexico, the larger amberjacks can harbor a lot of parasites in the meat, making them less desirable for consumption.
 Still, as a powerful fish, they can be thrilling to catch.

 Amberjack can be found year-round in the warmer waters just south of the Gulf and tend to move into the Gulf area during the warmer months between April and August.
-They are most prevalent in this area between April and May when they’re at the peak of the spawning season.
+The best time to fish for amberjack From Galveston is between April and May, during peak of the spawning season.
 Outside of these months, they may become sparse off the Texas coast as they travel back farther south.

 Recommended Tackle for Amberjack

 Amberjacks like to run, and due to their size and power, they can be difficult to land without the right tackle.
 Sometimes getting them in the boat is even more difficult than landing them and can require some pretty serious gear in order to get the job done.
 Unlike many of their counterparts, they don’t tire easily and are likely to fight you to the end.